Ex Machina (film): Critical response

 Mike Scott, writing for the New Orleans Times-Picayune, said, "It's a theme Mary Shelley brought us in Frankenstein, which was first published in 1818 ...
 And while Ex Machina replaces the stitches and neck bolts with gears and fiber-optics, it all feels an awful lot like the same story".
 Jaime Perales Contreras, writing for Letras Libres, compared Ex Machina as a gothic experience similar to a modern version of Frankenstein, saying "both the novel Frankenstein and the movie Ex Machina share the history of a fallible god in a continuous battle against his creation".
 Ignatiy Vishnevetsky of The A.V.
 Club criticised the way the science fiction, near the end, veered off course from being a "film of ideas" by "taking an arbitrary left turn into the territory of corny slasher thrillers": "While Ex Machinas ending isn't unmotivated [...], it does fracture much of what's special about the movie.
 Up until the final scenes, Garland creates and sustains a credible atmosphere of unease and scientific speculation, defined by color-coded production design [...] and a tiny, capable cast".
 Steve Dalton from The Hollywood Reporter stated, "The story ends in a muddled rush, leaving many unanswered questions.
 Like a newly launched high-end smartphone, Ex Machina looks cool and sleek, but ultimately proves flimsy and underpowered.
 Still, for dystopian future-shock fans who can look beyond its basic design flaws, Garland's feature debut functions just fine as superior pulp sci-fi."

 The Writers Guild Foundation listed the screenplay as one of the best in 2010s film and television, with one writer singling out the scene in which Caleb and Nathan discuss the model after Ava as "a great illustration of getting your reader/audience to care about what happens next."
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 50th in WGA's 101 Greatest Screenplays of the 21st Century (So Far).

 In Science Fiction Film and Television, reviewer Nick Jones states, "Though it equates women with machines (as, in fact, did Alan Turing's original test), Ex Machina does so in order to critique this equation and how it has been fostered by the masculine culture Nathan and Caleb represent."
 Jones found the film an "intriguing counter-argument to Steven Spielberg's A.I.
-Artificial Intelligence (US 2001)" despite similarities.
+Artificial Intelligence despite similarities.